 Kent State’s Safety Principles

-Kent State University is continuously working to maintain a safe and healthy environment on all our campuses.
-To ensure an outstanding and safe experience for our students, faculty, staff and visitors, everyone should practice daily symptom checks and the Flashes Safe Seven.
+Kent State University’s reopening committees continue to work for a safe return to our campuses.
+To ensure an outstanding and safe experience for our students, faculty, staff and visitors, everyone should practice daily symptom checks and the Flashes Safe Eight.

 1. Always Wear Your Face Covering